 While there are many benefits to working for a UN agency there are also several challenges.
 Dealing with UN employees requires a specific understanding of these concerns.
 We’ve found a few common themes amongst our clients from the UN which are explored in this article along with the solutions we often help people to implement to optimise their financial situation.

-1. Tax Implications of Retirement
+What are the Tax Implications of Retirement for UN employees?

 The transition from being a UN employee to becoming a normal tax resident in your chosen country of retirement is an area that can cause some stress and uncertainty as you transition to a different way of life.